dinushkaherath/lyrics_slideshow/README.md

 4. The script will create a PowerPoint file named `lyrics_slideshow.pptx` in the current directory.

+Want to make it have different font?
+(Coming soon)
 ## Features

 - Automatically detects verses and chorus based on formatting